Hedgehog © Jon Hawkins - Surrey Hills Photography

 Conservation status

-IUCN Red List for British Mammals - vulnerable to extinction.
+Red List for British Mammals: vulnerable to extinction.

 How to identify

-A unique and unmistakeable animal, the hedgehog is small, brown and round, with yellow-tipped spines over its back, and a fur-covered face.
-Mostly nocturnal, you may see or hear one snuffling around the garden.
-Or look out for the signs of hedgehogs, such as medium-sized, black droppings full of insect bits on the lawn.In our area
+A unique and unmistakeable animal, the hedgehog is small, brown and round, with yellow-tipped spines over its back and a fur-covered face.
+Highly nocturnal, you may see or hear one snuffling around the garden.
+Look out for the signs that a hedgehog has visited, such as medium-sized, black droppings full of insect bits on the lawn.Distribution

 To reverse the rapid decline, Cornwall Wildlife Trust is leading Operation Hedgehog, a coordinated effort to take hedgehog-saving, county-wide action.